 - 6.1.1 Allow the Student the right and chance to put forward for consideration mitigating circumstances which may have had an effect on grades received.
-NCG students can submit their application through the Director of Student Services using the form at the back of this handbook. - 6.1.2 Allow the Student the right to put forward for consideration mitigating circumstances for any decision which may be made against the Student, e.g., in such cases as plagiarism, dismissal from assessments or lack of attendance to scheduled lessons. - 6.1.3 Allow the Student reasonable time to provide supporting documentation (original copies) or information for their claims of mitigating circumstances in time for consideration of their appeal. - 6.1.4 Consider any and all mitigating circumstances submitted by the Student in a fair and objective manner. - 6.1.5 Report, if appropriate, to the student any results from the consideration of mitigating circumstances.
+A mitigating circumstances form is available to students. - 6.1.2 Allow the Student the right to put forward for consideration mitigating circumstances for any decision which may be made against the Student, e.g., in such cases as plagiarism, dismissal from assessments or lack of attendance to scheduled lessons. - 6.1.3 Allow the Student reasonable time to provide supporting documentation (original copies) or information for their claims of mitigating circumstances in time for consideration of their appeal. - 6.1.4 Consider any and all mitigating circumstances submitted by the Student in a fair and objective manner. - 6.1.5 Report, if appropriate, to the student any results from the consideration of mitigating circumstances.

-- 6.2.1 Submit honest and valid mitigating circumstances, through the NCG portal. - 6.2.2 Submit any mitigating circumstances at the earliest opportunity, ideally before or as soon as the situation occurs. - 6.2.3 Include any relevant documents (original copies) or evidence supporting claims of mitigating circumstances as soon as possible.
+- Submit honest and valid mitigating circumstances.
+6.2.1 - Submit any mitigating circumstances at the earliest opportunity, ideally before or as 6.2.2 soon as the situation occurs. - 6.2.3 Include any relevant documents (original copies) or evidence supporting claims of mitigating circumstances as soon as possible.
 The student understands that unreasonable delays in providing supporting documents or evidence may reduce their effect at appeal.